What preschool learning themes can I use to teach my toddler the letter F?

 Tape animal pictures to cups.
 Have pompoms in a bowl.
 Roll a die and use a melon baller to give each animal the right number of “food” (pompoms).

-We also used our plastic farm animals to match to some of the Montessori 3 Part Cards included in the Toddler Curriculum.
+Find some plastic farm animals to match to some of the Montessori 3 Part Cards included in the Toddler Curriculum.

 We loved reading Rooster Can’t Cock-a-doodle-doo.
 I’m not sure he really understood why it was funny, but he loved saying cock-a-doodle-doo over and over.